QuantiusBenignus/BlahST/README.md

 - The orchestrator tool **wsi**,[**wrsi**,**netwrsi**] from this repository **must be placed in your $HOME/.local/bin/ folder or elsewhere in your $PATH** (The installation script `install-wrsi` handles most of these).
 - recent versions of 'sox', 'xsel' (or 'wl-copy' on Wayland) command-line tools from your system's repositories.
 -  A working microphone
-> *DISCLAIMER: Some of the proposed actions, if implemented, will alter how your system works internally (e.g. systemwide temporary file storage and memory management).
-The author neither takes credit nor assumes any responsibility for any outcome that may or may not result from interacting with the contents of this document.
-Suggestions in this section are based on the author's choice and opinion and may not fit the taste or the particular situation of everyone; please, adjust as you like.*
+> *DISCLAIMER: The author neither takes credit nor assumes any responsibility for any outcome that may or may not result from interacting with the contents of this document.
+The proposed actions and automations (e.g. installation locations etc.) are merely suggestions and are based on the author's choice and opinion.
+As they may not fit the taste or the particular situation of everyone, please, adjust as needed.*

 #### "INSTALLATION"
 <details>